- Read More

 The differential diagnosis for Lister corns includes;

-Lister corns can be prevented in many cases by wearing shoes with a wide, round toe box.
+Lister corns can be prevented by wearing shoes with a wide, round toe box.
 A wide toe box will decrease direct pressure to the bone spur on the terminal phalanx.
 Periodic trimming of the callus is helpful to relieve pain.
 Callus cream is helpful to soften the corn prior to trimming.
 Padding of a Lister corn can be accomplished in a number of different ways.

 Recurrent Lister corns of the medial aspect of the toe can be treated surgically by filing the spur on the medial aspect of the terminal phalanx.
 This procedure is called a condylectomy.
 The incision for a condylectomy is very small and often does not require a suture closure.
 A condylectomy can be performed in an office or hospital setting.
 The procedure can be completed in a matter of minutes and requires only mild sedation and the use of a local anesthetic.
 Following a condylectomy, most patients are able to return to showers and regular shoes within a matter of days.